-- (1) - Affirmative vote of a simple majority of the votes cast at the 2020 Annual General Meeting on the applicable agenda item.
+(1) Affirmative vote of a simple majority of the votes cast in person or by proxy at the 2020 Annual General Meeting on the applicable agenda item.
 Abstentions, broker non-votes (if any) or blank or invalid ballots are not counted for such purposes and shall have no impact on the approval of such agenda item.

-Affirmative vote of a simple majority of the votes cast at the 2020 Annual General Meeting on the applicable agenda item.
+(2) Affirmative vote of a simple majority of the votes cast in person or by proxy at the 2020 Annual General Meeting on the applicable agenda item.
 Shares held by members of the Board of Directors and members of the Company's Executive Management Team are not entitled to vote on this matter and are not counted for this agenda item.
 Abstentions, broker non-votes (if any) or blank or invalid ballots are not counted for such purposes and shall have no impact on the approval of such agenda item.

-The affirmative vote of at least two bridgs of the shares represented at the 2020 Annual General Meeting and entitled to vote on that - The affirmative vote of at least two-thirds of the shares represented at the 2020 Annual General Meeting and entitled to vote on that agenda item.
-An abstention, blank or invalid ballot will have the effect of a vote "AGAINST" this proposal. - Affirmative vote of a plurality of the votes cast at the 2020 Annual General Meeting.
+(3) The affirmative vote of at least two-thirds of the shares represented at the 2020 Annual General Meeting and entitled to vote on that agenda item.
+An abstention, blank or invalid ballot will have the effect of a vote "AGAINST" this proposal.

+(4) The affirmative vote of at least two-thirds of the shares entitled to vote on this agenda item at the 2020 Annual General Meeting.
+An abstention, blank or invalid ballot will have the effect of a vote "AGAINST" this proposal.

+(5) Affirmative vote of a plurality of the votes cast in person or by proxy at the 2020 Annual General Meeting.
 The plurality requirement means that the nominee who receives the largest number of votes for a position as a director, or the Chair or a position on the Compensation Committee, as applicable, is elected to that position.
 Only votes "FOR" are counted in determining whether a plurality has been cast in favor of a nominee.
 Abstentions, broker non-votes, blank or invalid ballots are not counted for such purposes and shall have no impact on the election of such nominees.
-As described later in this proxy statement, our Corporate Governance Guidelines set forth our procedures if a nominee for director is elected but does not receive more votes cast "FOR" than "AGAINST" the nominee's election. - Even if a nominee receives a plurality of votes that nominee may not ultimately serve as a director if the nominee does not receive more votes cast "FOR" than "AGAINST" the nominee's election, and the Company's Board of Directors accepts the resignation of the nominee pursuant to the Company's majority vote policy, as described later in this proxy statement. - The proposal is an advisory vote; as such, the vote is not binding on the Company.
+As described later in this proxy statement, our Corporate Governance Guidelines set forth our procedures if a nominee for director is elected but does not receive more votes cast "FOR" than "AGAINST" the nominee's election.